Tax in Liechtenstein

 Who is the Liechtenstein tax authority?

-Steuerverwaltung, under the Ministry of Finance.
-Customs administered jointly with Switzerland under Customs Treaty 1923.
+The Steuerverwaltung (Tax Administration) under the Ministry of Finance.
+Customs is administered jointly with Switzerland under the 1923 Customs Union Treaty.
+The Steuerverwaltung portal handles most individual and corporate filings.

 When is the Liechtenstein annual return due?